 According to the American Kennel Club they are a cross between Great Danes, Greyhounds, Bloodhounds, and Mastiffs.
 Boer settlers brought these dogs’ ancestors with them from Holland to South Africa in the 1800s.
 They were crossbred with the dogs of the Hottentots, who were the natives of the region.
 In 1922, a group of Rhodesian breeders established the standard for Ridgebacks, which has remained virtually unchanged ever since.
 They are also known as the African Lion Dog.

 I think one of the things that many find fascinating about Ridgebacks is their power and courage, which is a complete contrast to what may be one of their most appealing traits, their gentleness.
 Kobe was a particularly large Ridgeback: 150 pounds of lap dog!
 Walking the streets with him people were in awe of his size and beauty.
 Many stared and others timidly moved to the other side.
 His look totally belied his sweet cuddly personality.

-If you are thinking of getting a Ridgeback there are some things to consider.
+If you are thinking of making a Ridgeback your Urban Dog, there are some things to consider.
 They can be very large dogs: males often reach 27-29 inches and exceed 100 pounds.
 They have voracious appetites and are very food driven.
 (Many Ridgeback owners say it’s like living with another person, one who loves to eat.)

 It is super important for your city dog to be well-behaved.
 You want your dog to be well-behaved in your building’s common areas.
 Rhodesian Ridgebacks score “Average” when it comes to understanding new commands.
 They obey first command about 50% of the time according to Stanley Coren, a professor of psychology at the University of British Columbia who studies dog behavior.
 That means it takes about 25-to-40 repetitions for them to learn new commands.